kailih/kaili.github.io/_pages/about.md

 Hi!
 I'm an enthusiastic machine learning engineer and researcher.
 My interests broadly include machine learning, deep learning, natural language processing, information retrieval, question answering, dialog systems, knowledge graphs, etc.

-I'm currently a master's student in computer science at Stanford University and I've just finished my first year.
+I'm currently a master's student in computer science at *Stanford University* and I've just finished my first year.
 This summer (2022), I'm interning at *Microsft* as a Data & Applied Scientist Intern.

-Before attending Stanford, I received my bachelor's degree from Tsinghua University, and then worked at ByteDance as a full-time Machine Learning Engineer for 1 year.
+Before attending Stanford, I received my bachelor's degree from *Tsinghua University*, and then worked at *ByteDance* as a full-time Machine Learning Engineer for 1 year.

 Find me on [Linkedin](https://www.linkedin.com/in/huangkaili/).